 Although all research projects involving human subjects must be supervised by a faculty member, graduate students should be aware of the regulations that apply at the University of Illinois.
 All projects conducted by a researcher from the University of Illinois involving the use of human participants must be reviewed, either at the departmental or university level.
 This includes not only research you might conduct for possible publication, but also research that you conduct as part of a class project or research that a teaching assistant might assign to undergraduate students as part of a class project.

 If you anticipate conducting research with human participants or assigning research projects to your students, you should allow ample time to complete a research proposal for review by the faculty member who will supervise you and then by the Campus Institutional Review Board or the department's Human Participants Committee.
 The departmental committee can consider applications for exemption from IRB review.
-Please visit the IRB website:http://irb.illinois.edu/ for more information.
-Additional information about campus policies is contained in The Handbook for Investigators, published by the Institutional Review Board, available on the web here.
+Please visit the IRB website for more information.
+Additional information about campus policies is contained in The Handbook for Investigators, published by the Institutional Review Board, is available here.